 The selection of a design firm to complete a project should always focus on selecting the best firm from all available in the selection pool.
-This basic concept is supported and expanded by QBS in that QBS incorporates multiple variables in the selection of professional services, with particular importance being placed on the experience a firm has in addressing projects that have similar concerns to those identified for the current project.
+This basic concept is supported and expanded by QBS in that QBS incorporates multiple variables developed by the Owner in the selection of professional services, with particular importance being placed on the experience a firm has in addressing projects that have similar concerns to those identified for the current project.
 A single variable such as cost does not eliminate a firm from consideration in a project.
 This multiple variable outlook is the basis of the argument that QBS ensures a competitive process.

 The data collected in this study supports this fundamental argument from both an anecdotal and a quantitative basis.
-In terms of the former, the study interviewed both design managers and contract managers to obtain a perspective on how the selection process worked for a cross-section of QBS-based projects.
+In terms of the former, the study interviewed both design managers and contract managers to obtain a perspective on how the selection process worked for a cross-section of QBSbased projects.
 In each case, the interviews explored the competitiveness of the process.
 The answers were very similar to each query.
 Contract officials have a broad set of criteria that they examine for each project selection process.
 In this process, all firms are allowed to participate and are evaluated on all criteria.
 Thus, the process provides an open competition for all interested parties.
-Although deviations from this practice may exist, there is strong evidence that QBS retains a competitive process as a base of its implementation.
+Although deviations from this practice may exist, there is strong evidence that QBS retains a competitive process as a base of its implementation is a legitimate, competitive process that used multiple variables for comparison rather than a single variable.